nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `e/EMAIL`
   * E-mails must be of the format `local-part@domain`, i.e. `johndoe+work@s.mail.com`.
   * `local-part` must only contain alphanumeric characters and these special characters, excluding the parentheses, (`+_.-`).
-  * `domain` is made up of domain labels, seperated by period.
+  * `domain` is made up of domain labels, separated by period.
     * Each `domain` must end with a domain label of at least 2 characters long.
     * Each domain label must start and end with alphanumeric characters.
-    * Each domain label must consists of only alphanumeric characters, seperated only by hyphens, if any.
+    * Each domain label must consists of only alphanumeric characters, separated only by hyphens, if any.
 * `a/ADDRESS`
   * Addresses must not be empty.
 * `c/CLASS_NAME`